-Construction Jobs in Alabama with H-1B Sponsorship
+Construction H-1B Sponsorship Jobs in Alabama

-Construction H-1B sponsorship jobs in Alabama are concentrated in the Huntsville, Birmingham, and Mobile corridors, where infrastructure investment, defense-adjacent construction, and industrial development have drawn employers like Brasfield & Gorrie, ARCOSA, and Turner Construction.
+Construction H-1B visa sponsorship jobs in Alabama are concentrated in the Huntsville, Birmingham, and Mobile corridors, where infrastructure investment, defense-adjacent construction, and industrial development have drawn employers like Brasfield & Gorrie, ARCOSA, and Turner Construction.
 Civil engineers, structural engineers, and construction project managers make up the bulk of sponsored roles in the state.

-See All Construction Jobs
+Find Construction Jobs

 Overview

-Open Jobs468+
+Open Jobs238+

 Work Type94% On-site